Who we are

 28.8 Veterinary surgeons have a legal and ethical responsibility to maintain client confidentiality.
 The Code of Professional Conduct states that veterinary surgeons must not disclose information about a client or the client’s animals to a third party, unless the client gives permission or animal welfare or the public interest may be compromised.
 See also Supporting Guidance Chapter 14 for more information.

 28.9 This principle also applies to veterinary surgeons using social media.
 Veterinary surgeons should maintain and protect client confidentiality by not disclosing information about a client or the client’s animal, which could identify them on social media unless the client gives explicit consent.
 If consent is obtained, this should be recorded separately (ideally in the clinical records).
 Written consent may be particularly helpful in the event of any future challenges.
+Practices should ensure that such consent is compliant with the GDPR, namely freely given, specific, informed, unambiguous and affirmative.
+It must also be possible to withdraw consent easily.

 28.10 It is recognised that some veterinary surgeons use social media websites that are not necessarily accessible to the general public, for example, to discuss veterinary practice and related issues.
 If a veterinary surgeon considers it is appropriate to discuss a case – for example to further an animal’s care or the care of future animals – steps should be taken to anonymise the client, and/or the client’s animal.
 Veterinary surgeons should note that although individual pieces of information may not breach client confidentiality, the totality of the published information could be sufficient to identify a client.